-The board has minimal staffing issues.
-The most challenging issue is the classification of Inspectors.
-The board currently has 22 Inspector positions, 3 of which are supervisor positions.
+The Board has minimal staffing issues.
+The most challenging issue is the classification of inspectors.
+The Board currently has 22 inspector positions, 3 of which are supervisor positions.
 There are currently 7 vacancies.
-The Inspectors are responsible for conducting random, initial and targeted inspections of the over 51,264 licensed establishments.
+The inspectors are responsible for conducting random, initial and targeted inspections of over 51,264 licensed establishments.

 The inspector positions are considered hard-to-fill as the pay is equivalent to an entry-level clerical position.
-The board conducted a classification study on the inspector class and it was determined that the positions are classified correctly, but that the pay should be reviewed during the bargaining process.
+The Board conducted a classification study on the inspector class and it was determined that the positions are classified correctly, but that the pay should be reviewed during the bargaining process.

-The board has very little turnover and staff retention is excellent.
-As the board looks ahead, there are individuals looking to retire and steps are being taken to recruit new staff prior to the retirement of these individuals, so training can take place and there will be a smooth transition for the change.
+The Board has very little turnover and staff retention is excellent.
+As the Board looks ahead, there are individuals that will retire.
+Steps are being taken to recruit new staff prior to these individual's retirement, so training can take place and there will be a smooth transition.